Anti-sense makes sense

 Square wave jerks and milder forms of SIFSs also occur in amyotrophic lateral sclerosis (ALS or Lou Gehrig disease).
 ALS and PSP both include frontal cognitive loss and affect overall body movement, especially speech and swallowing, have frontal cognitive loss and have a similarly rapid course, but are otherwise not at all similar.
 In ALS, the average age of onset is 10 years younger; the cognitive loss is a late occurrence; it affects the spinal cord worst; and the protein aggregating in the cells is TDP-43 rather than tau.
 As eye movement are controlled, in part by the frontal lobes, it seems reasonable that the frontal damage is the source of SWJs in both diseases.

 Why should anyone care?
-First of all, one never knows when a “basic science” observation may lead to broader insights that could allow treatments to be developed.
-Aside from that general point, finding that a feature of PSP arises from multiple parts of the basal ganglia reduces the appeal of targeting just one allegedly critical or rate-limiting area of basal ganglia damage with a preventative or restorative treatment.
+First of all, a general point: One never knows when a “basic science” observation may lead to broader insights that could allow treatments to be developed.
+More specifically, finding that a feature of PSP arises from multiple parts of the basal ganglia reduces the appeal of targeting just one allegedly critical or rate-limiting area of basal ganglia damage with a preventative or restorative treatment.
 Such approaches have been proposed using injection of viral vectors to deliver gene therapy or growth factors.
 Non-invasive targeting of the basal ganglia has been proposed using focused ultrasound.
 This new paper suggests that a more general approach reaching the whole brain, or at least all the basal ganglia, might work better.